tryandromeda/website/static/content/docs/api/web-storage.md

-# Web Storage API
+---
+title: "Web Storage API"
+description: "localStorage and sessionStorage with SQLite backend"
+section: "API Reference"
+order: 21
+id: "web-storage-api"
+---

 Andromeda provides a comprehensive Web Storage API that implements the standard `localStorage` and `sessionStorage` interfaces.
 The storage is backed by SQLite for persistence and follows WHATWG specifications for compatibility with web applications.

 ## Overview